 NOTE: Staff, class, and class level listings are subject to update and change.

-This is a list of our 2017 teaching staff.
 Our 2018 teaching staff list is in process!
 Please check back or sign up for the EEFC email newsletter for updates.

 Can’t come for the week?
 We welcome you to join us for an evening or an overnight.
 Please see below for the schedule of bands.